Contact Us for a Free Consultation (213) 542-0979

 And again, where you're going to see what really separates voluntary manslaughter from murder is planning.
 Anytime you see planning, a person has big problems.
 Anytime you see a circumstance where nobody would be provoked to kill another person, the person's got some problems.

-I get a lot of murder cases where one attorney has done the preliminary hearing and then the people come to me and want me to do the trial.
-I ask why aren't you using the other attorney and they say because the other attorney was scared and said he really wasn't equipped to do the murder cases.
+I get a lot of murder cases where one attorney has done the preliminary hearing, and then the people come to me and want me to do the trial.
+I asked why you aren't using the other attorney, and they said it was because the other attorney was scared and said he really wasn't equipped to do the murder cases.

-This is idiotic because they should have never taken the case in the first place and they should have never done the preliminary hearing in a murder case because that is a very important hearing that you can get a lot of good evidence out.
+This is idiotic because they should have never taken the case in the first place, and they should have never done the preliminary hearing in a murder case because that is a very important hearing in which you can get a lot of good evidence.

-So, they really do the clients a disservice if you haven't done a murder case and you're doing the preliminary hearing and then trying to jump ship because you realize that you're not qualified or experienced enough to do the murder case, and a lot of people are scared to do the murder case because they realize that all of the marbles are on the line and the other person is looking at a significant period of time in custody.
+So, they really do the clients a disservice if you haven't done a murder case.
+You're doing the preliminary hearing and then trying to jump ship because you realize that you're not qualified or experienced enough to do the murder case.
+A lot of people are scared to do the murder case because they realize that all of the marbles are on the line and the other person is looking for a significant period in custody.

 About the Author